Purchasing Foreclosure Property

 All parcels are sold 'whereas' and 'as is' without representation or warranty, expressed or implied.
 All sales are final.
 Potential purchasers should seek the advice of a real estate attorney if additional information is needed.
 Pierce County does not issue tax lien certificates as Washington State is not a tax lien state.

 Pierce County posts a list of properties subject to foreclosure after the amended Certificate of Delinquency is filed each year.
-In late July, the current year's FORECLOSURE LIST will be available online and will also be printed in the classified section of the official county newspaper, under 'Legal Notices.'
+In late July, the current year's list will be available online and will also be printed in the classified section of the official county newspaper, under 'Legal Notices.'
 This ad will list the parcels in foreclosure at that time.
 The number of parcels listed will change dramatically by the date of the sale in November.

 The list will be updated as needed online so individuals can determine which properties have been redeemed as the auction date nears.
 In addition an updated list is available at the assessor-treasurer's public counter.
 For more information contact the Foreclosure Department by calling (253) 798-2728 or sending an email to email@example.com.